TheImagingSource/Linux-tiscamera-Programming-Samples/Save an image using OpenCV in C++/README.md

 make
 ./tcamopencvsaveimage
 ```
+Please change the serial number in the TcamCamera contructor call in main.cpp main() to your camera's serial number.
+This is documented below in detail.

 ## General Program Flow
 The program opens and configures a camera.
 It also adds a callback function, which is used to handle the incoming image data.
 A data structure is used to control, when a frame should be saved.